-To Heritage Guelph Service Area Infrastructure, Development and Environment Date Thursday, February 6, 2025 Subject 328 Victoria Road South (G. M. Frost Building) - Draft Council Designation Report Recommendation 1.
-That Heritage Guelph advises City Council that the G. M. Frost Building at 328 Victoria Road South merits designation under Part IV, Section 29 of the Ontario Heritage Act; and 2.
-That Heritage Guelph advises City Council that the committee supports the heritage attributes for the G. M. Frost Building at 328 Victoria Road South as outlined in the Heritage Planning staff report dated February 6, 2025.
+To City Council Service Area Infrastructure, Development and Environment Date Tuesday, April 8, 2025 Subject 328 Victoria Road South (Frost Building) - Notice of Intention to Designate Recommendation 1.
+That the City Clerk be authorized to publish and serve notice of intention to designate the Frost Building at 328 Victoria Road South pursuant to Part IV, Section 29 of the Ontario Heritage Act.
+2. That the designation bylaw be brought before Council for approval if no objections are received within the thirty (30) day objection period.
 Executive Summary Purpose of Report In November 2022, the Government of the Province of Ontario passed Bill 23 (amended by Bill 185), which made changes to the Ontario Heritage Act that will remove all non-designated properties from the Municipal Heritage Register on January 1, 2027.
 Heritage planning staff and the Heritage Advisory Committee have been reviewing properties on the Municipal Heritage Register for designation under Part IV of the Ontario Heritage Act.
-The purpose of this report is to recommend that Council publish its intention to designate 328 Victoria Road South pursuant to Part IV, Section 29 of the Ontario Heritage Act.
+The purpose of this report is to recommend that Council publish its intention to designate the Frost Building at 328 Victoria Road South pursuant to Part IV, Section 29 of the Ontario Heritage Act.
 The cultural heritage significance and heritage attributes of the property are described in this report.
-Key Findings The building formerly known as the Turfgrass Institute Building or G. M. Frost Centre at 328 Victoria Road South (Figures 3 and 4) is listed as a non-designated built heritage resource on the City of Guelph's Municipal Register of Cultural Heritage Properties under Part IV, Section 27 of the Ontario Heritage Act.
+Key Findings The building, formerly known as the Turfgrass Institute Building or G. M. Frost Centre at 328 Victoria Road South (Figures 1 through 4) is listed as a non-designated built heritage resource on the City of Guelph's Municipal Register of Cultural Heritage Properties under Part IV, Section 27 of the Ontario Heritage Act.
 Planning staff are currently working with Fusion Homes as the proponent in the development of a Block Plan for Block 1 of the Guelph Innovation District (GID) Secondary Plan area.
 The GID Secondary Plan objectives for cultural heritage (11.2.2.2) state that the retention and integration of the Turfgrass Institute Building (G. M. Frost Centre) into the GID community is encouraged.
 MHBC has been retained by Fusion Homes to undertake a Cultural Heritage Evaluation Report for Block Plan Areas 1, 2 and 3 which is currently in production.
-A property may be designated under Part IV, Section 29 of the Ontario Heritage Act if it meets at two or more of the criteria used to determine cultural heritage value or interest as set out in Ontario Regulation 9/06 (as amended by Ontario Regulation 569/22).
-Heritage Planning staff have evaluated the G. M. Frost building located at 328 Victoria Road South in accordance with the requirements of the Ontario Heritage Act and find that the building meets five of the nine prescribed criteria for defining cultural heritage value or interest under Regulation 9/06.
+A property may be designated under Part IV, Section 29 of the Ontario Heritage Act if it meets two or more of the criteria used to determine cultural heritage value or interest as set out in Ontario Regulation 9/06 (as amended by Ontario Regulation 569/22).
+At their meeting of February 6, 2025, Heritage Guelph deferred their consideration of Heritage Planning staff's Draft Council Designation Report until their meeting of March 6, 2025 in response to a request from the property owner.
+Heritage Planning staff have evaluated the Frost Building located at 328 Victoria Road South in accordance with the requirements of the Ontario Heritage Act and find that the building meets five of the nine prescribed criteria for defining cultural heritage value or interest under Regulation 9/06.
 It is therefore recommended that the property be designated under section 29, Part IV of the Ontario Heritage Act.
+Heritage Planning staff have consulted the property owner regarding the proposed heritage designation.
 Strategic Plan Alignment The key findings and recommendations of this report align with 2024-2027 Strategic Plan priority 6.1.4 to conserve our cultural heritage resources.
 Future Guelph Theme City Building Future Guelph Objectives City Building: Grow and care for our community space and places Financial Implications None.